Service User Policy

 Regular Health & Safety checks are completed on a monthly basis at the refuges.
 Refuge clients are invited to participate in being proactive in identifying faults or safety measures which need to be taken with regards to the refuge accommodation.
 Refuge clients are given a specific ‘on call’ telephone number as a means of contacting us in any kind of an emergency.

-Service users are also informed of fire procedures and the location of fire extinguishing equipment, information is clearly displayed in both refuges and the WLDAS Centre.
+Service users are also informed of fire procedures and the location of fire extinguishing equipment, information is clearly displayed in both our multi-occupancy and dispersed refuges.

-- The completed questionnaires are kept in a file in the office and analysed by the Administrator on a quarterly basis.
-This analysis is then reported to the Project Manager and Directors, appropriate action will be taken where necessary.
+- The completed evaluations are analysed by the Administrator, and then reported to the WLDAS Manager and Directors, with appropriate action being taken where necessary.

 Individual Safety/Support Planning

-- The Individual Support Planning process will be used as an opportunity to listen to the views of service users on the services and support they are receiving.
-This will include women, men and children as there is a support plan process for both of these groups.
+- The Individual Support Planning process will be used as an opportunity to listen to the views of service users on the services and support they are receiving, and highlighting any identified need.

-- Feedback gathered as part of this process will inform individual service delivery and, if necessary, issues raised or ideas that need wider action will be taken to the staff team and Project Manager or Directors for discussion and/or action where necessary.
+- Feedback gathered as part of this process will inform individual service delivery and, if necessary, issues raised or ideas that need wider action will be taken to the staff team, Project Managers, WLDAS Manager or Directors for discussion and/or action where necessary.

-- A Suggestion Box is located in the Refuges and the WLDAS Centre.
-Women, men and children are encouraged to place their suggestions in the box at any time, anonymously if they so choose.
+- A suggestion box is located in our refuges.
+Service users are encouraged to place their suggestions in the box at any time, anonymously if they so choose.

-- Suggestion Box’s will be checked on a monthly basis by the Project Administrator in line with Health & Safety checks
+- Suggestion Box’s will be checked on a monthly basis in line with Health & Safety checks

-- Appropriate suggestions will be dealt with directly by Project Workers.
-Where this is not possible or appropriate, suggestions will be discussed in a team meeting and/or taken to a Directors’ Meeting for decision.
+- Appropriate suggestions will be dealt with directly by Project Workers / Child and Young Person Workers.
+Where this is not possible or appropriate, suggestions will be discussed in a team meeting and/or taken to a Directors’ meeting for decision.

 Thank you Cards